-I came across them in my recent quest for the best travel tripod.
-I read all the reviews and blog posts around, and always saw the same companies - Manfrotto, BeFree, Gitzo etc. But I wanted to find the optimal tripod in terms of weight, useable height, and collapsed size.
+I came across them in my recent quest for a new travel tripod.
+I read all the reviews and blog posts around, and always saw the same companies – Manfrotto, BeFree, Gitzo etc. But I wanted to find the optimal tripod in terms of weight, useable height, and collapsed size.
 All without giving up any functionality.

 They have also thought about almost everything including

 My only beef with this tripod apart from the fact I would have liked it to be even lighter (you can get those, but they are always smaller and don’t expand as high) is that it does not have a quick release plate – a minor detail, given you can get alternative heads for it.
 It is Arca compatible though.
 And of course it sits on a lovely ball head, so all in all you can’t really complain.

 Three Legged Thing also produce a huge range of tripods, so if you want something smaller, longer, lighter etc. they are sure to have it.
 But for me, this is the best travel tripod you can get right now.

 Gitzo make the absolute cream of the crop when it comes to tripods, and many would claim they are the absolute best tripod around.
 Quite a few travel photographers will be seen on Youtube toting a Gitzo and for good reason.
 The quality and craftsmanship of their gear is almost second to none.
 It just comes with a price-tag to match.
 And, I actually found the specs a little lacking compared to Brian above when I seriously compared them.
 And for more than double the price, Three Legged had me sold.

 Anyway, back to the Gitzo.
 It is a carbon fiber tripod at 3.1 pounds, and extends all the way to 58.5″ (158.6 cm) so not quite as high as the Brian, but most people will be ok with it.